frontend/toolbox/html/twig.md

 # Twig

 Because it's really popular in the Drupal and the Wordpress community, we choose to use [Twig](http://twig.symfony.com/) as the **default template engine** of toolbox's components.
-Of course, **you can use only plain HTML**, but Twig is usefull you add a little bit of magic in your markup.
+Of course, **you can use only plain HTML**, but Twig is useful you add a little bit of magic in your markup.

-## Inject datas
+## Inject data

-All the data written in your `assets/config/data.json` are availables to all your components.
+All the data written in your `assets/config/data.json` are available to all your components.
 You can use strings, numbers, boolean, arrays and even arrays of objects !
-The idea behind that features is **to keep your HTML clean**, without too much content.
+The idea behind that feature is **to keep your HTML clean**, without too much content.

 #### Simple example